dragan-ivanovic/logish/README.md

 logical goal to the right of `->`.
 Here, the goal is `unify(q, "World")`, which unifies (establishes logical equality between) its arguments.
-Expression `run(q -> unify(q, "World")` can be read as: \`_Find q that satisfies goal `unify(q, "World")`_.\` The obvious solution is for the initially unknown variable `q` to become equal to string literal `"World"`.
-This is the only solution for `q`, and the resulting `Stream` has exactly one member.
-Therefore, the program prints `"Hello, World!"`.
+Expression `run(q -> unify(q, "World")` can be read as: \`_Find q that makes goal `unify(q, "World")` true_.'
+That is only possible when _q_ is in fact equal to the string literal `"World"`, and therefore resulting stream of values for _q_ has exactly one member.
+The program prints `"Hello, World!"` ands stops.

 ## Logic variables and goals